Hi to my amazing readers,

 As a Mom of 2 homebirth babies I have decided to start a new blog called Homebirth Mom.

 I am really excited about this and plans are already in effect for homebirthmom.com

 I am looking forward to sharing homebirth stories on this new site and any stories you have to share

 can be sent to firstname.lastname@example.org to be featured there.

-Thank you so much for sharing and commenting on my blog posts and I look forward to moving with you to my new website hopefully some time in December.
+Thank you so much for sharing and commenting on my blog posts and I look forward to going live hopefully some time in December.

 If there’s one thing you can avoid during labor…